dmcgits/dmcgits.github.io/mds/ISE102/week4_notes_wip.md

 This little diagram already has established the flow of menu fighter: Going to a menu, choosing options, returning to the menu, quiting.
 The challenge of structuring the program is done!

-### Exercise: Exporting the bare bones menu to C++
+## Exercise: Exporting the bare bones menu to C++

 Our export on the left has storage, processing and input/output hilighted.

 ![flow exported](assets/week4/menu_export_base.png)
 On the right is the very slightly altered code working in Visual Studio.

+## Easy programming continued

-#### Decisions
+### Decisions
-When we get to the processing, the decisions, it can be hard to keep things straight in our head if we try to code in a straight line.
-We don't need to write a whole if with correct output messages before moving on to the second one:
+>When we get to the processing, the decisions, it can be hard to keep things straight in our head if we try to code everything that goes in every if statement. **Throw in the ifs and elses you think you'll need**.

 1. Since we need three choices, I go ahead and throw in the 3 `if` statements.
 No worrying about else, or proper output yet.
-2. Add in simple output to make sure hitting `2` or `1` gives me the right result.
+2. Simple output is next: enough to make sure hitting `1` or `2` actually runs the right code.

 ![](assets/week4/menu_flow_start_ifs.png)